AnjaliGama3/PokemonAPI/README.md

 5. `POST` `/api/weakness/:pokemon_name/add/:weakness_name`

   Adds the given weakness to the `weaknesses` array of a given pokemon.
-  If the weakness is already there, you should not add another instance of it.

-  You should update:
+  It updates:
   1. The `poke.json` file with the new weakness so changes are saved to disk (and persist even if the server is reloaded).
   2. The global `_DATA` object, so that subsequent requests will use the updated data.

-  Return an object with the name and updated Pokemon weakness array. **Weaknesses should be added to the end of the weaknesses array.**
+  Return an object with the name and updated Pokemon weakness array.

-  If the Pokemon does not exist, return an empty object.
+  If the Pokemon does not exist, returns an empty object.

   ----